alaaNfissi/CNN-n-GRU-for-speech-emotion-recognition/README.md

 Thus, you can install our dependencies without causing conflicts with your setup (even with different Python versions).

-Run the following command tto create an `ser-env` environment to create a separate environment and install all required dependencies in it:
+Run the following command to create an `ser-env` environment to create a separate environment:

     conda create --name ser-env

+Activate the environment:

     conda activate ser-env

+Use Pip to install packages to Anaconda Environment:

     conda install pip

+Install all required dependencies in it:

     pip install -r requirements.txt

 </p>